South Atlantic Water Science Center (SAWSC)

 USGS WaterAlert allows users to set notification thresholds for any USGS real-time stream or raingage, water-quality, or groundwater monitoring site and then sends emails or text messages to subscribers whenever the threshold conditions are met, as often as every hour.

 We now have a map and data table-based system to allow you to view real-time precipitation at Georgia and North Carolina water-monitoring sites.
-The rainfall maps and tables are updated continuously and display data from the last 1-3 hours up to 7-28 days.
+The rainfall maps and tables are updated continuously and display data from the last 1-3,6,12,24 hours and 2 and 7 days.

 During 2008-2015, the U.S. Geological Survey investigated methods to estimate agricultural water use and growing season pumping rates through the analysis of water-meter data throughout southwest Georgia.
 Reports are available by year.